HERA-Team/hera_mc/INSTALL.md

 $ initdb -D .  # remake the database files
 ```

+If you get the following error:
+psql: could not connect to server: No such file or directory
+  Is the server running locally and accepting
+  connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

+you can try the following:  rm /usr/local/var/postgres/postmaster.pid

 ### Basic OS X PostgreSQL installation with macports

 The following commands will install `postgresql` and initialize the databases.
 Note that some of